Chat

 CruellaDeVil

-CruellaDeVilstarted grow question 6 days ago
+CruellaDeVilstarted grow question a month ago

 So one of my big plants lets its leaves hang and i really have no clue where the problem could be.
 I have anotjer plant of the same strain and she doesnt have any problem.
 I have no high ec or build ups.
 Please ready my weekly report of week 4 there are further informations.